 Pupils who were in receipt of Pupil Premium (Ever 6) in Year 11 who have failed to meet the general Sixth Form entry criteria will have their applications considered by an admissions panel.
 This panel will be made up of at least three members of senior staff.
-If they have met the minimum entry requirements for their chosen subjects (listed below) and the panel are satisfied that they will cope with the academic demands of our Sixth Form, a place will be offered.
+If they have met the minimum entry requirements for their chosen subjects (listed below) a place will be offered.